tbiggsgithub/R_GMAO_MERRA_download/README.md

-# R_GMAO_MERRA_download
+# GMAO_MERRA_download
-Instructions for downloading GMAO/MERRA data and R script to automate file transfer
+Instructions for downloading GMAO/MERRA data for use with SEBAL

 Metadata for GMAO-MERRA is at http://disc.sci.gsfc.nasa.gov/mdisc/documentation/README.MERRA.pdf